AnyaAven/rithm-pre-work/personal-website/text-content.md

 Prior to coding I was a piano and art instructor for 14 years at Anyamei Studios LLC.

+Teaching kids as young as 3 and as old as 78.
 I enjoy connecting with people from all walks of life.
 Living a life full of adventure and with many valuable perspectives and experiences along the way! <br>
-Teaching kids as young as 3 and as old as 78.

 I am lucky to have found my curiosity at a young age.
 This helped me propel my self-taught studies with enthusiasm, one of the best traits to learn anything.

-I taught myself piano at the age of 11 and helped others learn too.
+Teaching myself piano at the age of 11 and helped others learn too.
 By age 12 I began getting paid for group and private classes! <br>
-I continued to learn best teaching practices and business policies.
+Continuing to learn best teaching practices and business policies.
 Pursuing music competitions and events.

 At 15 years old I was fully committed in my educational career and dedicated 7 days a week to teaching.